Beyond salary and benefits

-Employers duties doesn’t end when they make professional development available but they also need to encourage it.
-Pushing Technical Boundaries should be the goal and not just maintaining legacy.
+Employers duties don’t end when they make professional development available but they also need to encourage it.
+Pushing Technical Boundaries should be the goal and not just maintaining the legacy.
 It’s crucial to invest in technical and career development

 It’s safe to say developers always will like the latest version of anything.
 A variety of interesting, complex problems to crack will keep them engaged and on their toes.

 It’s important to continuously mentor and develop talent and keeping an eye on the future.
 Maintaining an innovative and responsive environment with knowledge sessions, learning events etc can motivate and nudge employees in the right direction.

 Physical comfort– Simple ergonomics

 The physical comfort of employees can affect their production levels.
 If desks, lighting, chairs, etc are adjusted properly, developers productivity levels improved and they seemed more content.
 For developers, plenty of whiteboards is a party.
 They make brainstorming in a group effective.

 Recognition- a pat on the back

 Who doesn’t love recognition?
 Whether employees are doing that task that no one else wants to do or have taken the initiative to do something new, every little opportunity for recognizing and appreciating should not be missed.

 A stereotypical today’s software engineer is burning the midnight oil, motivated by solving the problem they’re working on.
 However, if them coming in a little late is scrawled upon, then it will leave the employees to walk in that less enthusiastic to work.
 A shorter work week on those not so hectic times, that occasional paid vacation, etc can be a huge bonus.